 With that said, if Las Vegas is beckoning you this coming Chinese New Year, below are a few things you might want to put on your to-do list.
 You'll also find lots of resources and some money saving tips on this site while planning your Las Vegas Chinese New Year.

-Bellagio's Conservatory & Botanical Gardens invites guests to celebrate Chinese New Year and usher in the Year of the Black Water Rabbit with a unique display replete with symbolic meaning and tradition.
-A serene sanctuary guided by the ancient practice of Feng Shui – the art of using surroundings to attract harmony, balance and positive life energy – is on display from January 9, 2023 - March 4, 2023.
+Bellagio’s Conservatory & Botanical Gardens invites guests to celebrate the Year of the Dragon during Chinese New Year with a vibrant display honoring the mythical creature that symbolizes good fortune and power.
+This year’s installation, Infinite Prosperity is a serene sanctuary guided by the ancient practice of Feng Shui – the art of using surroundings to attract harmony, balance and positive life energy – is on display from January 13, 2024 - March 2, 2024.

 This Lunar New Year display features four scenes layered with meaningful floral creations.
 Each scene welcoming new beginnings, layered with meaningful creations that convey messages of harmony, good luck, enlightenment and prosperity.